Strategic Overview

 In carrying its project forward, Ebenezer Health Access intends to:

-• Provide health education to immigrants using trained nurses and multilingual Community health workers
+• Provide health education to immigrants using multilingual Community health workers

 • Train volunteers from the community (and local universities) and use them to provide quality language-related services (medical interpretation and medical translation)